Abagofair/StinterLogger/README.md

   "PitExit": When you exit the pit lane or if you start the program on track.
   "AfterOutLap": When the first lap has been completed, the program activates.
   "GreenFlag": When the green flag is met in a race session, the program activates.
-  "None": The program will immediatly activate.
+  "None": The program will immediately activate.

 "EndCondition": End the program, stop data logging and emit ProgramEnd event when this condition is met.
   "FreeRoam".
 Does not require a count.
 Logs until you explicitly stop it.